 Method 4：Update Drivers

-Choose Search automatically for updated driver software.
-Otherwise, click Browse my computer for driver software if you have the driver installed in your PC.
+- Choose Search automatically for updated driver software.
+Otherwise, click Browse my computer for driver software if you have the driver installed on your PC.

 Method 5: Run chkdsk to Check Hard Disk Error